Legacy: Dark Shadows: Reception

 Background music and FX took much of the accolades, work of Croatian musician and producer Davor Maričić, closely reviewed by old-games.com: "I truly enjoyed the background music.
 It was low-key and unobtrusive enough that when I was sitting there trying to figure out what I needed to do next, it didn't clash with what my brain was trying to do.
 I actually found myself humming along with Beethoven's Fifth while checking out the Ares Hotel lobby or just enjoying the serene, 2001: A Space Odyssey-like music used for the asteroid sequence."

-Original music score is electronic genre, mostly lush synthesizer pad based new-age ambiental music but also a techno instrumental compositions for active scenes.
+Original music score is electronic genre, mostly lush synthesizer pad based new-age ambient music but also a techno instrumental compositions for active scenes.
 Song names as Hotel Mars, Launching Pad and DigiCathedral are illustrating a scenes where used.